darkgrue/Ubiquiti-DNSCrypt-Proxy-2-Configuration-Scripts/README.md

 # Finishing Up

-Checking on the EdgeRouter/USG, you should see the `dnscrypt-proxy` process running when you perform a listing of running processes with the `ps -ef` command, and you should see diagnostic messages from the scripts and the `dnscrypt-proxy` process itself in the `/var/log/messages` log file:
+Checking on the EdgeRouter/USG, you should see the `dnscrypt-proxy` process running when you perform a listing of running processes with the `ps -ef` command, and you should see diagnostic messages from the scripts and the `dnscrypt-proxy` process itself in the `/var/log/messages` log file (sample output from a USG is shown below):

 ```
 Aug  3 02:41:00 USG dnscrypt-proxy[3514]: Source [public-resolvers.md] loaded